rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash-s3/README.md

   - Go to your [AWS Console] [aws]
 ![streamly-kafka-cassandra-logstash-aws-s3][streamly-kafka-cassandra-logstash-aws-s3]

-  - Click on Create Bucket
+  - Click on Create Bucket, leave it with the default settings and click on create.
 ![streamly-kafka-cassandra-logstash-aws-s3-bucket][streamly-kafka-cassandra-logstash-aws-s3-bucket]

 To get your aws IAM